 What to Do if You’re Suffering Pain and Sleep Loss

 If you’ve been suffering chronic pain and sleep loss, make an appointment with a sleep doctor or sleep specialist to rule out any underlying sleep disorders.
 A sleep doctor may have you perform a home sleep study or have you stay at an overnight sleep clinic where you can be monitored and evaluated while you sleep.

 If they diagnose you with a sleep disorder, treating the disorder can help you experience pain relief and a quality night’s sleep.
 Common types of sleep disorders include insomnia, restless legs syndrome, and obstructive sleep apnea.

 In the meantime, practice healthy behaviors that promote a better night’s sleep.
 Expose yourself to sunlight during the day and stay physically active, even if you just prefer talking walks.
 Go to bed at the same time every night, stop watching television, and using your smartphone within a few hours of bedtime.
 Behaviors like these can often go a long way toward helping you feel more relaxed so you can benefit from a good night’s sleep.

 At Healthcare Associates of Texas, we understand chronic pain and all types of sleep disorders and are devoted to helping you recover from both conditions.
-Our team of sleep doctors will work with you individually to ensure you receive the highest quality personalized care and treatment.
-Schedule an appointment or call us today at (972) 258-7499.
+Schedule an appointment today.